inverse/personal-site/_posts/2021-06-23-home-assistant-on-a-pi4.md

 ## Getting the PI ready

-You will need to upgrade the PI bootloader in most cases to enable USB boot.
+You will need to upgrade the Pi bootloader in most cases to enable USB boot.
 I used the [How to Boot Raspberry Pi 4 From a USB SSD or Flash Drive
 ][0] from Tom's Hardware to get this going.

 ## Installing Home Assistant